 The source water for the APW Facility will be high-quality filtered and Ultraviolet (UV) disinfected effluent from the Reno-Stead Water Reclamation Facility (RSWRF).
-This water will undergo advanced treatment with an innovative process utilizing ozone oxidation and biological filtration, effectively reducing pathogens and chemicals of emerging concern—such as pharmaceuticals—which persist at trace levels in the RSWRF effluent.
-From the APW Facility, the water will be conveyed by pipeline approximately 10 miles to an undeveloped, rural site.
+This water will undergo advanced treatment with an innovative process utilizing ozone oxidation and biological filtration, effectively reducing pathogens and constituents of emerging concern—such as pharmaceuticals.
+From the APW Facility, the water will be conveyed by pipeline approximately 7 miles to an undeveloped, rural site.
 Here, the water will undergo further polishing and disinfection, using granular activated carbon filtration and ultraviolet light treatment processes.
 From there, the advanced purified water will be recharged into the groundwater aquifer and stored for future use.
 Aquifer storage is not subject to evaporative losses like a reservoir, and further enhances water quality through natural processes.

 Potential Project Benefits:

 - Provides a local, reliable, drought-proof water source.

 - Reduces the amount of reclaimed water being discharged by RSWRF into flood-prone Swan Lake by up to two million gallons per day.